Authored by the expert who managed and guided the team behind the United Arab Emirates Property Pack

 Can I own land in my own name in Dubai right now?

-Yes, a foreigner can own freehold land in their own name in Dubai, but only if that specific land parcel is located within one of the designated freehold areas approved for non-UAE nationals.
+Yes, a foreigner can own freehold land in their own name in Dubai, but only if that specific land parcel is located within a designated freehold area where non-UAE nationals are allowed full ownership rights under Dubai law.

-Even when you own land, you should know that master-developer planning controls, community rules, and permitted-use restrictions can significantly limit what you can build or alter without approvals from the relevant authorities.
+Even when you do own land in Dubai, master-developer planning controls, community rules, and permitted-use restrictions can significantly limit what you can build or alter, so it is important to confirm the specific approvals you would need before assuming you have full development freedom.

 As of 2026, what other key foreign-ownership rules or limits should I know in Dubai?

-There is no prior government approval required for foreign buyers in freehold areas, though you must register the property with the Dubai Land Department and obtain a title deed to formalize ownership.
+There is no prior government approval required for foreign buyers in Dubai's freehold areas, though you must register the property with the Dubai Land Department and obtain a title deed to formalize your ownership, which is the standard process for all buyers regardless of nationality.

 Recent regulatory updates in 2025 have enhanced digital title deeds and escrow protections, and RERA has tightened monitoring of developers and agents, but no major changes to core foreign ownership rules have been announced for 2026.